Siege of Toulon (1793): Destruction of the French fleet

-Lángara ordered Don Pedro Cotiella to take three boats into the arsenal to destroy the French fleet.
-Sir Sidney Smith, who had recently arrived, volunteered to accompany him with his ship Swallow and three British boats.
+Lángara ordered Don Pedro Cotiella to take three ships into the arsenal to destroy the French fleet.
+Sir Sidney Smith, who had recently arrived, volunteered to accompany him with his ship Swallow and three British ships.
 Cotiella was tasked with sinking Toulon's hulks; one was a disarmed former British frigate captured during the American Revolutionary War, Montréal, and the other was the French frigate Iris.
 These ships contained the gunpowder stores for the entire fleet and due to the danger of explosion were anchored in the outer roads, some distance from the city.
 He was then instructed to enter the Old Arsenal and destroy the ships there.
-The dock gates, which had been barred against attack and manned by 800 former galley slaves freed during the retreat.
+The dock gates had been barred against attack and manned by 800 former galley slaves freed during the retreat.
 Their sympathies were with the advancing Republicans so to ensure that they did not interfere, Smith kept his guns trained on them throughout the operation.
 His boats were spotted by the Republican batteries on the heights and cannonballs and shells landed in the arsenal, although none struck Smith's men.
-As darkness fell Republican troops reached the shoreline and contributed musketry to the fusillade; Smith replied with grapeshot from his boat's guns.
+As darkness fell Republican troops reached the shoreline and contributed musketry to the fusillade; Smith replied with grapeshot from his boats' guns.

 At 20:00 Captain Charles Hare brought the fire ship HMS Vulcan into the New Arsenal.
 Smith halted the ship across the row of anchored French ships of the line, and lit the fuses at 22:00.
 Hare was badly wounded by an early detonation as he attempted to leave his ship.
 Simultaneously, fire parties set alight the warehouses and stores ashore, including the mast house and the hemp and timber stores, creating an inferno across the harbour as Vulcan's cannons fired a last salvo at the French positions on the shore.
 With the fires spreading through the dockyards and New Arsenal, Smith began to withdraw.
 His force was illuminated by the flames, making an inviting target for the Republican batteries.
 As his boats passed the Iris, however, the powder ship suddenly and unexpectedly exploded, blasting debris in a wide circle and sinking two of the British boats.
 On Britannia all of the crew survived, but the blast killed the master and three men on Union.

 With the New Arsenal in flames, Smith realised that the Old Arsenal appeared intact; only a few small fires marked the Spanish effort to destroy the French ships anchored within.
 He immediately led Swallow back towards the arsenal but found that Republican soldiers had captured it intact, their heavy musketry driving him back.
 Instead he turned to two disarmed ships of the line, Héros and Thémistocle, which lay in the inner roads as prison hulks.
 The French Republican prisoners on board had initially resisted British efforts to burn the ships, but with the evidence of the destruction in the arsenal before them they consented to be safely conveyed to shore as Smith's men set the empty hulls on fire.